kunalsinghdadhwal/gdg_blockchain_assignment/README.md

-# Sample Hardhat Project

-GDG Personal Locker Assignment
+# GDG Personal Locker Assignment

 This project contains a Solidity smart contract called "PersonalLocker" and the necessary scripts to deploy and interact with it using Hardhat.

 Student Information